cagatayogretmen/post-production-control-platform/README.md

 Dashboard is developed to follow up post production organizations, controls and statistics.

-this website will be used at the factory
+This website will be used at the factory